TGDSimware/TGDNavigatorContents/README.md

 1. Go to https://github.com/TGDSimware/TGDNavigatorContents (this page)

-3. Download or clone the repository use the "Clone or download button".
+3. Download or clone the repository by using the "Clone or download button".
 Cloning requires GitHub Desktop, otherwise you can download the whole project as a .ZIP file

 <h2>HOW CAN I CONTRIBUTE TO THIS PROJECT?</h2>